anaswick/portfolio/assets/documentation/data-driven-network-optimization.md

-# Data Driven Network Optimization
+# Data Driven Telecommunication Network Optimization for Better Customer Satisfaction

 Faced with poor operational and financial performance due to one of the worst internet network qualities nationwide, I implemented a data-driven approach to optimize network improvements and enhance customer satisfaction.
 Using tools like spreadsheets and Google Earth, I visualized Optical Distribution Point (ODP) utilization with a color-coded system, mapped customer complaint ticket locations, and overlaid historical unserved demand to identify high-priority areas.